Skip to main content

 Using MCP Tools

-You can register MCP clients and use their tools in agents via Streamable HTTP, Server-Sent Event, and WebSocket transports.
+You can initialize MCP clients and use their tools in agents via Streamable HTTP transport.
 Note that stdio transport is not supported in browsers because they cannot run a stdio process.

 warning